Mobile Menu

 Disney’s Contemporary Resort

 Disney’s Contemporary Resort is an “ultra-modern” resort/hotel with spectacular views and mesmerizing pools!
 This Disney Resort on the monorail is popular due to its modern flair and incredible food options.
 Since the resort was built in 1971, it’s no longer very “modern,” however, it is still a sight to see!
-One of the highlights is the 90-foot-tall mural created by Mary Blair.
+One of the highlights is the 90-foot-tall mural created by Disney animator Mary Blair.

 There are a multitude of accommodations available at Disney’s Contemporary Resort, such as the small Garden Wing room that sleeps three guests to the club level two-bedroom suite that sleeps eight.
 Though it depends on the size of your party, we suggest you get a room that views the lake to watch the Electrical Water Pageant each night.